urcuqui/WhiteHat/README.md

 # WhiteHat
-Information about my experiences in Ethical Hacking ...
+Information about my Ethical Hacking experiences ...

 This repository is divided by the next sections:
 + Python Scripts is the folder that has some code to hacks system by Python 2+ and Python 3+.